kospiotr/kospiotr.github.io/wiki/open-banking.md

 - **Authorization Code**	The authorization code (or 'auth code' for short) is a code provided to the Client during the Access Authorization flow; this code short-lived and exchanged for an access token.
 Availability level	Availability tells in which part of the delivery lifecycle the given operation, parameter, model or property is.

+- **ASPSP**	Account Servicing Payment Services Provider.
+An entity authorized to operate customer accounts, with a line of credit and payment facilities online.
+- **API	Application Programming Interface** A set of definitions, protocols, and tools that can be used to create applications, interact with other applications, and exchange data.
+- **Certificate**	An electronic ‘passport’ used to certify the identity of a person, machine, or organisation over the Internet.
+- **Electronic Seal**	An electronic ‘signature’ used by a legal entity to certify electronic documents as genuine.
+- **EBA**	European Banking Authority.
+The body responsible for publishing the Regulatory Technical Standards (RTS), Implementing Technical Standards (ITS), and a central register for PSD2.
+- **MTLS**	Mutual TLS connection
+- **PSD2**	Payment Service Directive.
+EU Directive, administered by the European Commission (Directorate General Internal Market) to regulate payment services and payment service providers throughout the European Union (EU) and European Economic Area (EEA).
+The Directive's purpose was to increase pan-European competition and participation in the payments industry also from non-banks, and to provide for a level playing field by harmonizing consumer protection and the rights and obligations for payment providers and users
+- **PSP**	Payment Service Provider.
+An entity authorized to provide payment services to customers.
+PSPs include ASPSPs and TPPs.
+- **QTSP**	Qualified Trust Service Provider.
+An entity permitted by Member State Supervisory Body to issue Qualified Digital Certificates that are recognized across the EU.
+- **QSealC**	Qualified certificates for electronic seals.
+Qualified electronic seals can be considered as digital equivalent to seals of legal entities on paper.
+According to the eIDAS regulation, a qualified electronic seal must be created by a qualified electronic device and based on a qualified certificate for electronic seal.
+- **QWAC**	A qualified website authentication certificate (QWAC certificate) is a qualified digital certificate under the trust services defined in the eIDAS Regulation.
+- **TPP**	Third Party Provider.
+An entity authorized to access accounts on behalf of customers but that does not operate those accounts themselves.
+TPPs include PISPs and AISPs.
+- **RTS**	Regulatory Technical Standards.
+Commission Delegated Regulation (EU) 2018/389 of 27 November 2017 supplementing Directive (EU) 2015/2366 of the European Parliament and of the Council with regard to regulatory technical standards for strong customer authentication and common and secure open standards of communication
+- **TLS**	Transport Layer Security.
+The TLS protocol aims primarily to provide privacy and data integrity between two or more communicating computer applications
+- **TSP**	Trust Service Provider.
+An entity that provides digital services which enable the issuance and proving mechanisms to secure and protect information online.
+Examples include Certificates and Electronic Seals.

 # Resources
 - https://www.youtube.com/watch?v=bYovaLTXjzo
 - https://openbanking.wso2.com/